-“I was like … couldn’t do it,” says Flaherty, the Cardinals’ second-year starter.
+“I was like … couldn’t do it,” said Flaherty, the Cardinals’ second-year starter.
 “I’m thankful to her for that.
 Whenever times have gotten tough, whenever I’ve questioned myself, she could tell something was up and she would completely instill that confidence back into me.
 Moms are so powerful and special and they do so much for us that I don’t think I’ll ever be able to put enough emphasis on how much she’s meant to me.
 She’s always been a rock.”

-“She was trying to make up for that by being doubly good, by being doubly present,” Adam Wainwright says.
+“She was trying to make up for that by being doubly good, by being doubly present,” Adam Wainwright said.
 “Those moms do such an incredible job of stepping up and filling all the voids.
 A single mom is one of the most versatile (people).
 A single mom has all five tools.
 They’re the Swiss Army knives of our world.
 They can be teacher.
 They can be disciplinarian.
-They can be Uber-driver.
+They can be Uber driver.
 Show you all the love that you need and also teach you all the things you need to know, not just school-wise.
 Your morality.
 Your dignity.”

 At 14, Wainwright played golf using his grandmother’s clubs and wanted to enter a tournament but was hesitant because it appeared to be all fathers and sons.
-His mother took off work, signed up, and alternated shots with her youngest. (“We did not win, but we had a good time,” Adam says.)
-She enrolled both sons in Junior Cotillion to learn etiquette – and to waltz.
+His mother took off work, signed up, and alternated shots with her youngest. (“We did not win, but we had a good time,” Adam said.)
+She enrolled both sons in Junior Cotillion to learn etiquette — and to waltz.

-“I think being a single mom of two young men you have that relationship when they have to know mom loves them, mom has their back, and there is no one who will challenge a mother’s love,” Eileen says.
+“I think being a single mom of two young men you have that relationship when they have to know mom loves them, mom has their back, and there is no one who will challenge a mother’s love,” Eileen said.
 “They are the primary force in my life.
 They are my purpose.
 There has to be the secure binding that they know one parent will be there with love, faith, and it won’t be challenged.”

-All of the mothers or sons described finding mentors, role models, and community for their sons through organized sports.
+All of the mothers of sons described finding mentors, role models, and community for their sons through organized sports.
 And, at several turns they encountered the assumptions inherent in a game too often presented as fathers playing catch with sons.

 On his first day in the majors, Gomber was asked if his parents were coming.